-Prerequisite: Must be taken in the final term of the MSCJ or Certificate Program, and may be taken with one other MSCJ course
+Prerequisite: CRJ 593 must be taken in the final term of the MSCJ or Certificate Program, and may be taken with one other MSCJ course

 ENGLISH

 ENG 014 ACADEMIC WRITING 4-0-0

 Review and practice of the basic skills and rules necessary for successful academic writing.
 This is a non-credit preparatory course.